Splitting schemes for the semi-linear wave equation with dynamic boundary conditions: Splitting Schemes for Kinetic Boundary Conditions

+Finally, we would like to compare the proposed numerical schemes to standard methods applied to the fully-coupled system, i.e., to the original system without a splitting.
+Since bulk--surface splitting schemes are of particular interest when the solution on the boundary is strongly oscillatory or strongly nonlinear, we now investigate the case where the Allen--Cahn-type nonlinearity acts only on the boundary.
+Hence, we set

+All other parameters and the initial data remain unchanged.
+The following computations are performed on the coarse triangulation with mesh size $h_\text{coarse}$ and the errors are measured in the $L^\infty(L^2(\Omega))$-norm for $u$.
+The results in Figure~\ref{fig:kinetic:comparison} clearly show that the implicit-explicit Crank--Nicolson scheme from~\cite{HocL21} performs best, since it is the only scheme of second order.
+Moreover, no nonlinear system needs to be solved in this implicit--explicit version of the scheme.
+For the first-order schemes, we observe computational improvements due to the splitting.
+For the implicit--explicit Euler (where the nonlinearity is treated explicitly), the improvement of the splitting comes from the fact that we solve two smaller systems rather than a large one.
+For the implicit Euler scheme, the computational gain is even larger.
+Here, the splitting scheme exploits the fact that the nonlinearity only acts on the boundary.

 As a summary, the bulk--surface splitting schemes for the wave equation with kinetic boundary conditions proposed in this paper only reach first-order convergence.
+Whereas the Lie--Euler scheme shows expectable convergence results (independent of the spatial mesh size), the convergence order of the Strang--CN scheme is reduced and $h$-dependent.
 In the subsequent section, we will see that acoustic boundary conditions allow for second-order splitting schemes.